 There are two popular types of bank accounts for Non-Resident Indians (NRIs) – NRE (Non-Resident External) account and NRO (Non-Resident Ordinary) account.
 Both accounts can be opened by NRIs to save and manage their earnings in a rupees-denominated account.
 Almost all Indian banks have NRE and NRO savings accounts for Indians living abroad.
 NRI account interest rates vary from bank to bank.

-When you deposit money in an NRI account, banks pay interest on savings accounts.
-While each bank has a different range of interest for NRI savings accounts, the average NRI account interest rates range from 2.50% to 6% p.a.
-Here are the NRO/ NRE account interest rates offered by top Indian banks for NRIs.
+When you deposit money in an NRI account, you earn interest on that account.
+While each bank has a different range of interest for NRI savings accounts and FDs, the average NRI account interest rates range from 2.50% to 6% p.a.
+In the next segment, let’s explore the top bank accounts and the top bank interest rates offered on savings and tax-free NRI deposits.